 March 7 through May 31, 2020

-Thanks to the members, donors, grantors, and sponsors who support the exhibition and programs.
+The Woodson Art Museum thanks members, donors, grantors, and sponsors who support the exhibition and programs.
+UMR is the presenting sponsor of L’Affichomania: The Passion for French Posters.
+Additional exhibition support comes from Alice W. and Joseph F. Smith, Jr. and also from Jim and Sue Konkel.
+Educational support comes from the Bell Family Charitable Foundation and WoodTrust Bank.
+Additional educational support comes from Tim and Cari Logemann.
 Exhibitions and programs are supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
 Marketing supported in part by City of Wausau Room Tax funds.
+Support for hands-on art-making supplies comes from the Walmart Foundation.